JvanKatwijk/dab-cmdline/README.md

 Installing the library for the SDRplay requires downloading the library from the "www.SDRplay.com" site.

+For pluto the "libiio-dev" has to be installed.
+Note that on "old" Ubuntu versions, e.g. 16.04, only an old, not yet complete, version of the library is available.

 Installing the library for the RTLSDR can be done by executing the following lines